CUB: Benchmarking Context Utilisation Techniques for Language Models: Limitations

-While the dataset selection for \textsc{CUB} was performed to cover a wide span of task difficulty and RAG scenarios, the insights provided by \textsc{CUB} are limited to those derived from the underlying datasets.
-Moreover, all datasets are in English, leaving open the question of whether the findings generalise across languages \citep{chirkova-etal-2024-retrieval}.
+The datasets used in \textsc{CUB} were carefully selected to span a range of task difficulties and reflect common RAG scenarios.
+However, the \emph{insights derived from \textsc{CUB} are inherently constrained by the characteristics of these underlying datasets}.
+Additionally, since all datasets are in English, it remains an open question whether the findings generalise to other languages \citep{chirkova-etal-2024-retrieval}.
+Future work could extend \textsc{CUB} to cover more datasets as well as non-English datasets.

-Lastly, \textsc{CUB} does not explicitly consider datasets involving temporal dynamics, while it would be interesting to study.
-Time-sensitive information may lead to naturally occurring conflicts in context, adding nuance to the analysis of context utilisation \citep{loureiro-etal-2022-tempowic, xiong-etal-2024-large}.
+Finally, \textsc{CUB} does not feature datasets with naturally occurring \emph{temporal dynamics}, which represent an interesting avenue for expansions of the benchmark.
+Time-sensitive information can introduce natural conflicts within the context, offering a richer setting to analyse context utilisation \citep{loureiro-etal-2022-tempowic, xiong-etal-2024-large,marjanovic-etal-2024-dynamicqa}.
+Instead, \textsc{CUB} leverages synthesised conflicts to mimic temporal changes, offering a controlled environment that is particularly useful for evaluating models with different knowledge cut-off dates and consistent with common practice in context utilisation research.
+Moreover, while the current context types in \textsc{CUB} were carefully chosen based on prior work on RAG \citep{fang-etal-2024-enhancing}, other potentially valuable context types may have been overlooked.